Monkey Facts

 22 Marvellous Monkey Facts, Trivia, and Information

 Monkeys come in different sizes, types, colors, and shapes.
-There are over 200 different species of monkeys all over the world.
-Read on as we explore 22 monkey facts that you will find fascinating.
+There are over 260 different species of monkeys worldwide.
+Read on as we explore 22 fascinating monkey facts.

-Related: For a few more cheeky monkey moments and other inspiration as to what people are saying about monkeys, browse our list of the best monkey quotes.
+Related: For a few more cheeky monkey moments and other inspiration about what people say about monkeys, browse our list of the best monkey quotes.

 Also, Proboscis monkeys feature at number two on our list of the world’s ugliest animals!